• 8 min read

 Here's the short version of how much does a website cost in 2025:

 The right choice depends on your business goals, your timeline, and your budget.
-But here's what we know after building hundreds of sites: most small businesses are better off with a well-designed $3,000 site than a mediocre $10,000 site—or a "free" site they built themselves.
+But here's what we know after building hundreds of sites: most small businesses are better off with a well-designed $3,000 site than a mediocre $10,000 site—or a DIY builder that costs them customers every single day it underperforms.

 Your website is your 24/7 salesperson.
 It should work as hard as you do.

 Ready to get a real quote?
-Head to our pricing page or learn more about our design services.
+Get your free custom estimate, browse our pricing, or learn more about our design services.
 We'll tell you exactly what you need—and what you don't.

 Want this done for you?